-This webpage contains a guide to how much compensation you might receive if your personal injury claim is successful.
-One thing that you really need to understand is that the circumstances of every claim are generally unique.
+This webpage contains a guide to how much compensation you might receive if your personal injury claim is successful whether you’re claiming compensation for an injury at work or claiming compensation for a data breach.
+One thing that you really need to understand is that the circumstances of every claim are generally unique whether you’re claiming compensation for an injury at work or any other accident.
 Therefore, giving an estimate of how much compensation might be received without knowing the claim’s specifics is very hard indeed.
 This guide is intended as general information only, and you must speak to a solicitor to get a personalised, accurate estimate in your own case.

 Select A Section:

 - A Guide To How Much You Can Claim For A Personal Injury?

 - How Are Personal Injury Claims Calculated?